 The CRCs started providing what are called “through the gate” services from 1 May 2015.
 The MoJ has established a network of resettlement prisons which house prisoners in the last weeks of their sentence.
 The CRCs provide resettlement services in those prisons.

 A key part of the reforms was a “Payment by Results” mechanism in the contracts.
 CRCs receive funding in two parts:

-Her Majesty’s Inspectorate of Probation has produced three reports evaluating the reforms as they have gone through.
-The most recent found improvements in communication between the CRCs and the NPS, and good practice in delivery.
-However, there were problems with risk assessment and child protection, and enforcement was variable.
+Her Majesty’s Inspectorate of Probation has produced five reports evaluating the reforms as they have gone through.
+The most recent, published in May 2016, found improvements in joint working and communication between the CRCs and the NPS, particularly in dealing with breaches or increased risk of harm However, there were problems with court work, staff training and morale.

 Commons Briefing papers SN06894